Shirpur Gold Refinery Ltd.

 No significant or material orders were passed by the regulators or courts or tribunalswhich impact the going concern status and Company's operations in future.

-IX.
+VIII.
 INSURANCE & RISK MANAGEMENT

 The Company is operating it's plant in a manner which endeavors protection of health /safety of workers and environment.
 The Company is using eco-friendly technology andmanufacturing facilities at it's plant to ensure workers safety and health.
-The 'Green Rs initiativestaken by the Company by plantation of trees at plant site are one of the bestexamples of protecting environment.
+The 'Green'initiatives taken by the Company by plantation of trees at plant site are one of the bestexamples of protecting environment.
 The Company is in compliance with all the applicablelabour and environmental laws.

 PARTICULARS OF EMPLOYEES

 Requisite disclosures in terms of the provisions of Section 197 of the Act read withRule 5 (1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 is annexed to this report.
 None of the employee of the Company is in receipt ofremuneration of ?
 1.02 Crores per annum/ Rs 8.50 Lacs per month or more during the FY2020-21.Theinformationrequired under Rule 5 (2) & 5(3) of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 will be provided upon request.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGSAND OUTGO:

 The information required u/s.
 217(1)(e) of the Companies Act 1956 read with Rule 2 ofthe Companies (Disclosure of Particulars in the Report of Board of Directors) Rules 1988is furnished hereunder :